CaliStyle/trailpack-proxy-cart/README.md

 Vendors are companies that distribute a product.
 In the case of drop shipping, the taxes and shipping are calculated from the vendor address to the customer.

 ## Events
-Proxy Cart publishes many subscribable events.
+Proxy Cart publishes many subscribable events using Proxy Engine's pub/sub.

 ### Customer Events
 Events published and saved during customer actions.